 Pattaya City has a busy beach

-Chanthaburi can be reached from Pattaya either by taking a minibus from the stop on the Central Pattaya Road.
-Minivans depart every hour during daylight hours.
-There is also a bus service to Chanthaburi provided by the Phet Phrasert Company departing at 03.45 and 05.30.
-The journey takes 3 hours, costs 207 THB and departs from their office at 240/15 Sukhumvit Road in Pattaya.
-See the link in red for more details.
+The bus service to Chanthaburi is operated by the Phet Phrasert Company.
+These bus services to Chanthaburi departs at 03.45 and 05.30.
+The journey takes 3 hours, costs 207 THB and departs from Phet Phrasert Company office at 240/15 Sukhumvit Road in Pattaya.

 Click on the links below in red to read our Guide to Journeys from Phuket to: